-In the definition of the remuneration policy to be established by the Remunerations Committee, were first taken into account the legal provisions of CSC, namely in its article 399°; the Law 28/2009, 19 June, concerning the regime of approval and disclosure of remunerations policy of the Management and Supervisory Bodies in Listed Companies, as well the 2013 Corporate Governance Code of CMVM, in particular the provisions of Recommendation II.3.3.
+In the definition of the remuneration policy to be established by the Remunerations Committee, the legal provisions of CSC were first taken into account, namely in its article 399°; the Law 28/2009, 19 June, concerning the regime of approval and disclosure of remunerations policy of the Management and Supervisory Bodies in Listed Companies, as well the 2013 Corporate Governance Code of CMVM, in particular the provisions of Recommendation II.3.3.

-In second place, it has also been taken into consideration, for the definition of the remuneration policy, the special regime established in the Company's Bylaws.
+Secondly, it has also been taken into consideration, for the definition of the remuneration policy, the special regime established in the Company's Bylaws.
 The Portuguese Companies' Code provides, in Article 399, the statutory scheme of remuneration for the board of directors, which, in summary, establishes that:

-- The setting of the remunerations is a responsibility of the General Shareholders' Meeting or by a committee appointed by it for this purpose and shall take into account the duties performed and the economic situation of the company; - The remuneration may be fixed or partially represent a percentage of the financial year's profit, nevertheless the maximum percentage allocated to the directors shall be authorized by a clause of the articles of association and shall not be levied on the distribution of reserves or to any portion of the profits not legally available for distribution to the shareholders.
+- The setting of the remunerations is a responsibility of the General Shareholders' Meeting or by a committee appointed by it for this purpose and shall take into account the duties performed and the economic situation of the company; - The remuneration may be fixed or partially represent a percentage of the financial year's profit, nevertheless the maximum percentage allocated to the directors shall be authorized by a clause of the Articles of Association and shall not be levied on the distribution of reserves or to any portion of the profits not legally available for distribution to the shareholders.

-Regarding the members representing the Supervisory Board and the Board of the General Meeting the Portuguese Companies' Code provides that remuneration shall consist of a fixed amount which is equally determined either on a General Shareholders'
+Regarding the members representing the Supervisory Board and the Board of the General Meeting, the Portuguese Companies' Code states that remuneration shall consist of a fixed amount which is equally determined either at a General Shareholders'